rjft/bootstrap/existing/README.md

 * Install cloud prereqs via terraform
 * install cert-manager and our runtime chart via helm
-* install console via helm
+* install Plural Console via helm
 * set up a bootstrapping Plural service to subscribe to future updates

 To do all this, you'll want to create your own git repo to copy code into and keep a record of what's been done.
 None of the code will require committing any secrets.